MIXING & EFFECTS

 plugin outputs and/or the next bank in the series.

-The Input Section allows you to set the volume and panning of the input signal.
+The Input Section allows you to set the volume of the input signal.

 - Volume (VOL) - Sets the volume of the input signal.